R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

     You can use the command `EnclaveHost.getCapabilitiesDiagnostics()` to print out some diagnostic information about the CPU, which can be helpful for troubleshooting.

 We then call `start` which initialises the enclave and the `MyEnclave` class inside it.
-You can load multiple enclaves at once but they must all use same mode, and each enclave will get its own isolated JVM.
+You can load multiple enclaves at once, but they must all use same mode, and each enclave will get its own isolated JVM.

 Note that an `EnclaveHost` allocates memory out of a pool called the "enclave page cache" which is a machine-wide limited resource.
 It'll be freed if the host JVM quits, but it's good practice to close the `EnclaveHost` object by calling `close` on it when done.
-Therefore we also make sure the `.close()` method is called on the enclave no matter what using a try-with-resources statement.
+Therefore, we also make sure the `.close()` method is called on the enclave no matter what using a try-with-resources statement.
 This doesn't actually matter in such a tiny hello world sample, because the enclave will be unloaded by the kernel once we exit like any other resource.
 It's just here to remind you that an enclave must be explicitly unloaded if you need to reinitialise it for whatever reason, or if you need